Contact - adult grandchildren

 "I am not keen on dresses that sit above the knee."

 Midi dresses are chic, feminine and the perfect length for a wedding.
-If you get the length right, they will graze the very top part of your calf just enough to show off your legs without making them look stumpy.
-This is why we love these designs from Dorothy Perkins and Coast - not only are they the ideal length, but they also have belts and a higher waistline to accentuate your curves.
+If you get the length exact, a midi dress will graze the very top part of your calf just enough to show off your legs without making them look stumpy.
+This is why we love these designs from Dorothy Perkins and Coast - not only are they the ideal length, but they also feature flattering A-line cuts with higher waistlines to accentuate your curves.

 1. Get the length right - the dress should sit just below the knee.

 2. Keep things streamlined for a more flattering shape.